Parent & Carer Guide | School Meals

 The quality of our school meals is extremely important to us here at Southwark.
-It is important that all of our pupils enjoy the meals provided by our caterers, Mellors Catering, to ensure that they are receiving a healthy, nutritious and tasty meal at lunchtime.
+It is important that all of our pupils enjoy the meals provided by our caterers, Alliance in Partnership (AIP), to ensure that they are receiving a healthy, nutritious and tasty meal at lunchtime.
+For more information about AIP please visit their website here:

-Children who choose to have school dinners have the choice of 3 hot meals as well as a delicious 'grab bag' if they choose.
+Children who choose to have school dinners have the choice of 3 hot meals or a delicious 'Deli Option' with fillings including Tuna Mayo, Egg Mayo, or cheese if they choose.
 A nutritious salad bar is available and children are encouraged to be adventurous by choosing healthy options here, in addition to their school meal.
-Fresh fruit is always offered for dessert.
+Fresh fruit is always offered alongside a delicious and healthy dessert.
 Table manners are extremely important for all of our children here at Southwark.
 We encourage staff to eat alongside children to model exemplary table manners, including calm and polite conversation, encouraging children to use a knife and fork correctly.

-All children within Reception, Year 1 & Year 2 are entitled to free school dinners which are prepared and cooked on site, everyday, by our catering team, Mellors Catering.
+All children within Reception, Year 1 & Year 2 are entitled to free school dinners which are prepared and cooked on site, everyday, by our catering team, AIP.
 This is known as universal free school meals.

 If you receive benefits such as income support, please come to the school office to check whether you are entitled to free school meals.
 This is known as 'means tested' free school meals.
 To see if you are eligible, please click here:

 Payments can be made online through the Tucasi website or by clicking the 'online payments' quick links on the home page of the website.
 Please talk to a member of the school office to set up an account if you are unsure how to do so.
-You can also pay in advance by cash at school office.
-Please put your child's dinner money in a closed envelope with your child's full name and class clearly on it.
 If you wish to change to dinners or sandwiches this can be done half termly.

 If your child has specific dietary requirements, please ensure that you notify us through the school office to ensure that the appropriate considerations can be made.